Divy13ansh/discord-bot-for-github/README.md

 - Add rate-limiting and caching for GitHub API calls.
 - Add tests and CI configuration.
 - Add a command permission system (only allow certain roles to call AI-intensive commands).

-## License

-This repository does not include a license file.
-If you plan to open-source it, add a `LICENSE` file (MIT, Apache-2.0, etc.).